VaibhavAgrawal1410/Expense-management-/README.md

 # Expense-Management-System :-

-A simple web-based application developed to manage and analyse your daily expenses.
+A simple web-based application developed to manage and analyze your daily expenses.